What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

 Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outlines of these people?

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?